HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Operator

-.
-We will now begin with the question and answer session.
-Anyone who wishes to ask a question may press star and then one on their touchtone phone.
-If you would wish to remove yourself from the question queue, you may press star and two participants are requested to use handsets while asking a question.
-Ladies and gentlemen, we will wait for a moment while the question queue assembles, ladies and gentlemen.
-Also, in order to ensure that the management is able to address questions from everyone in the conference, please limit your questions to two each per participant.
-If you have a follow up question, you may rejoin the queue.
-Our first question comes from the line of Abhijit Debriewal from Motila Loswal.
+Thank you very much.
+We will now begin with the question-and-answer session.
+[Operator Instructions] Ladies and gentlemen, we will wait for a moment while the question queue assembles.
+Ladies and gentlemen, also, in order to ensure that the management is able to address questions from everyone in the conference, please limit your questions to two each per participant.
+If you have a follow-up question, you may rejoin the queue.
+Our first question comes from the line of Abhijit Tibrewal from Motilal Oswal.
 Please go ahead.

 Abhijit Tibrewal